docksal/docksal/docs/project-customize.md

 fin config generate
 ```

-This will save the default dynamic configuration to files in the `.docksal` directory.
+This will save the default dynamic configuration into files in the `.docksal` directory fo your project.

 - `docksal.yml` is for Docker specific configuration, like adding or removing services.
 - `docksal.env` is for environment specific configuration, like setting the document root or hostname.